kevinjycui/Practice-Bot/COMMANDS.md

  - `$profile <user>` See a user's linked accounts
  - `$profile` See your linked accounts
  - `$whois <name>` Searches for a user on 4 online judges (DMOJ, Codeforces, AtCoder, WCIPEG) and GitHub
+ - `$contests` Gets a random upcoming contest from DMOJ, Codeforces, or AtCoder
+ - `$contests <#>` Gets a number of random upcoming contests DMOJ, Codeforces, or AtCoder
  <!-- - `$notify` Lists contest notification channels in a server (requires admin)
  - `$notify <channel>` Sets a channel as a contest notification channel (requires admin)
  - `$unnotify <channel>` Sets a channel to be no longer a contest notification channel (requires admin) -->